Create the plugin configuration

 ![]() |

-The Name and Business unit fields are included for every connector, regardless of configuration.
+The Name and Business unit fields are included for every connector, regardless of the plugin configuration.

 The Managing sensor is required for all custom plugins and must be included in your JSON configuration.